 Google’s algorithm is ever-changing, and sometimes it feels like it’s impossible to keep up.
-But some things never change, including the fact that Google’s aim is to provide answers to search queries that exactly match the user's intent.
-Writing high-quality content that engages users and answers their search queries is one of the best ways of rising to the top of Google’s search results.
+But some things never change, including the fact that the search engine's aim is to provide answers to Google search queries that exactly match the user's intent.
+Writing high-quality content that engages users and answers their search queries is one of the best ways of rising to the top of the search results.
 Higher rankings generally mean more clicks.

 Creating Content For The Right People

-There is a solution to low traffic numbers and non-converting visitors.
-It’s called writing for user intent – writing content that satisfies the search query of Google users.
-And it's the basis of good SEO.
-When your content perfectly answers the questions your ideal customers ask, the search engines take notice and reward you with more traffic.
-Your content should be written to target the sweet spot of a high number of visits and targeted user intent.
+There is a solution to low organic traffic numbers and non-converting visitors.
+It’s called writing for user intent – writing content that satisfies the search query of users.
+And it's the basis of good search engine optimization.
+When your content perfectly answers the questions your ideal customers ask, the search engines take notice and reward you with more organic traffic.

 Here’s an example:

-Writing a blog post about Infographics might get you lots of clicks but it’s likely that the majority of these visitors are either looking for interesting infographics or want to know what they are.
-If you’re trying to sell a product or an graphics service, it might be better to write about tool for creating infographics.
+Writing a post about Infographics might get you lots of clicks but it’s likely that the majority of these visitors are either looking for interesting infographics or want to know what they are.
+If want to market a product or a graphics service, it might be better to write about tools for creating infographics.

-From what we understand about Google, the algorithm is looking for the following
+From what we understand about Google Search, the algorithm is looking for the following

 - Well-written and error-free quality content